VictorFMR/VictorFMR/README.md

 - Hi.
-I’m Víctor (@VictorFMR), an indie game designer / developer.
+I’m Víctor Niebla (@VictorFMR), an indie game designer and developer.
 - I have worked as a UX designer and researcher as well, and for a long time I was a marketing specialist and a content developer (yes, I'm pretty old, tempus fugit).
-- I’m interested in science, poetry, art, games and programming (currently improving my C++ skills).
+- My main interests are science, poetry, art and games.
-- I’m working in a couple of quite interesting but also time consuming projects right now, so not really willing to get into new ones at the moment, but who knows?
+- I’m currently working in a quite interesting but also time consuming project, so not really willing to get into new ones at the moment, but who knows?
+You can always try.
 - See you around.